ConnectWithNoor/learning-genai/2. openai-functions/readme.md

 - Steps:
   1. Give a prompt to the model that require multiple/parallel function. example `What is the time in Karachi and Kolkata` or `What is the time different between Karachi, Kolkata and Chicargo`.
 Such queries require multiple function callings for the model to be able to get the appropriate response.
   2. When such prompts are passed to the model, like usual, model responses with a finish reason of `tool_calls` which has an array of function calls.
-  3. We can loop over the array and check for which function has been asked to call and with what aurgument.
+  3. We can loop over the array and check for which function has been asked to call and with what argument.
 Refer to 1.1 and 1.2

 ### Imporatnt resources: